 - Follow these hints to compile highlight on Windows.

 You may alter this directory at compile time or at run time:

-- See highlight/makefile how to add a compiler directive which defines an installation directory (HL_DATA_DIR)
+- See the makefile how to add a compiler directive which defines an installation directory (data_dir variable)

 Installation instructions for Windows